enthought/mayavi/docs/source/mayavi/auto/mlab_other_functions.rst

         :figure:  Must be a Scene or None.

-        :line_width:  The with of the lines, if any used.
+        :line_width:  The width of the lines, if any used.
 Must be a float.
                      Default: 2.0

         :name: the name of the vtk object created.